wkliao/HEP/NOvA/metadata_study.md

   + table_9 object header: 25976
   + table_10 object header: 712
 * Sequence of HDF5 API calls:
-  + The order of H5Gcreate2 is the increasing order of the id of group.
+  + The order of H5Gcreate2 is the same as the increasing order of the id of group.
   + Here I observed an odd group "table_10" which is created after all other groups but has the smallest file offset.
 In the B-tree, there are 2 leaf nodes.
 Each of them contains 5 groups.
 And "table_10" is in the first node with "table_1" to "table_4".

-### 2 groups, dataset size = 256, default metadata block size 2KB
+#### 2 groups, dataset size = 256, default metadata block size 2KB
 * File offsets of Metadata blocks:
   + root group symbol table: 96
   + B-tree: 136